-- a) College or other postsecondary education recruitment, or military recruitment; - b) Book clubs, magazines, and programs providing access to low-cost literary products; - c) Curriculum and instructional materials used by elementary schools and secondary schools: - d) Tests and assessments used by elementary schools and secondary schools to provide cognitive, evaluative. diagnostic, clinical, aptitude, or achievement information about students and the subsequent analysis and public release of the aggregate data from such tests and assessments; e) The sale by students of products or services to raise funds for school-related or education related - e) The sale by students of products or services to raise funds for school-related or education related activities; - f) Student recognition programs.
+- a) College or other postsecondary education recruitment, or military recruitment; - Book clubs, magazines, and programs providing access to low-cost literary products; - Curriculum and instructional materials used by elementary schools and secondary schools: - Tests and assessments used by elementary schools and secondary schools to provide cognitive, evaluative. diagnostic, clinical, aptitude, or achievement information about students and the subsequent analysis and public release of the aggregate data from such tests and assessments; e) The sale by students of products or services to raise funds for school-related or education related - activities: - Student recognition programs.